PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Results:

 \subsection{3.2 Model Performance for Predicting Parotid Gland Relative Importance}

-For each of the 9 test-sets of the outer cross validation loop, the M.A.E, along with best model and feature selection algorithm, as determined via inner cross validation, are shown in Table~\ref{tab:mae_results_all} The average M.A.E was 0.08 using enhanced images, and 0.15 with original images.
-Overall, the best performing model and feature selection algorithm was the kernel ridge regressor with principal component analysis using 20 features.
+For each of the nine test-sets of the outer cross validation loop, the MAE, along with best model and feature selection algorithm, as determined via inner cross validation, are shown in Table~\ref{tab:mae_results_all} The average MAE for the radiomics model was 0.08 using enhanced images, and 0.15 with original images.
+This out-performed the model created using only the mean, median and maximum, which had an MAE of 0.18 and 0.22 for enhanced and original images, respectively.
+Overall, the best performing model and feature selection algorithm was kernel ridge regression with principal component analysis using 20 features.
 A performance comparison between all models and feature selection algorithms is shown in Fig~\ref{fig:best_models_features}.
 The most important features for principal component analysis (determined by projecting principal components scaled by their singular values onto original feature axes), are shown in Table~\ref{tab:top_features}.
-The overall-best hyper-parameters were found to be a polynomial kernel of degree 2, with $\alpha = 0.1$, and coef0$=1$.
+The overall-best hyper-parameters were found to be a polynomial kernel of degree 2, with $\alpha = 0.1$, and coef0$=1$. $\alpha$ is the regularization strength, and coef0 is the variable-independent coefficient in the kernel function.

 \definecolor{Gray}{rgb}{0.5,0.5,0.5} \definecolor{whiter}{rgb}{0.8,0.8,0.8} \definecolor{white}{rgb}{1,1,1} \newcolumntype{a}{>{\columncolor{Gray}}c} \newcolumntype{b}{>{\columncolor{whiter}}c} \newcolumntype{d}{>{\columncolor{white}}c}